Aliases for IL36G Gene

 Previous GeneCards Identifiers for IL36G Gene

 The protein encoded by this gene is a member of the interleukin 1 cytokine family.
 The activity of this cytokine is mediated by interleukin 1 receptor-like 2 (IL1RL2/IL1R-rp2), and is specifically inhibited by interleukin 1 family, member 5 (IL1F5/IL-1 delta).
 Interferon-gamma, tumor necrosis factor-alpha and interleukin 1, beta (IL1B) are reported to stimulate the expression of this cytokine in keratinocytes.
 The expression of this cytokine in keratinocytes can also be induced by a contact hypersensitivity reaction or herpes simplex virus infection.
 This gene and eight other interleukin 1 family genes form a cytokine gene cluster on chromosome 2.
 Two alternatively spliced transcript variants encoding different isoforms have been found for this gene. [provided by RefSeq, Jun 2013]

 GeneCards Summary for IL36G Gene

-IL36G (Interleukin 36, Gamma) is a Protein Coding gene.
-Diseases associated with IL36G include herpes simplex.
-Among its related pathways are NOD-like Receptor Signaling Pathways.
-GO annotations related to this gene include cytokine activity and interleukin-1 receptor binding.
-An important paralog of this gene is IL1RN.
+IL36G (Interleukin 36 Gamma) is a Protein Coding gene.
+Diseases associated with IL36G include Psoriasis.
+Among its related pathways are PEDF Induced Signaling and Cytokine Signaling in Immune system.
+Gene Ontology (GO) annotations related to this gene include cytokine activity and interleukin-1 receptor binding.
+An important paralog of this gene is IL36A.

 UniProtKB/Swiss-Prot for IL36G Gene